 The bill aims to modernize Washington's adopt-a-highway program to enhance its effectiveness while addressing fiscal limitations.
 It acknowledges the program's success over the past 30 years in reducing litter and emphasizes the need for increased accountability and prioritization of funding.
-The bill introduces new provisions that require the Department of Transportation to establish a statewide program that allows volunteers and businesses to adopt sections of state highways and other facilities, with a focus on litter control and additional responsibilities such as vegetation maintenance.
-It also mandates that participants submit proposals for adoption and outlines the department's responsibilities in administering the program, including safety training and record-keeping.
+Key provisions include the requirement for volunteers and businesses to submit proposals for participation, the establishment of guidelines for contributions, and the necessity for the Department of Transportation to report annually on program participants and their compliance with contractual obligations.

 Substitute Bill: 47.40.100, 47.36.400